 Bato Elementary School was one of the first schools we visited.
 It was accessible enough as it was located along the city’s main road.
 Just across the road from the sea, it received some of Typhoon Haiyan’s force.
 The school is attended by residents within and around the town’s center.
 For Bato, the team chose to give out the kits to incoming first-graders to ready them for the next school year.
 The team from PAPEL headed the donations in Bato Elementary School with volunteers.
 Snacks were also prepared for the kids and other guests.

-The following day we headed to a more remote area which was still part of the city’s jurisdiction.
+The following day we headed to a more remote area that was still part of the city’s jurisdiction.
 San Pablo Elementary School was the second school we visited for the donation drive.
 While the community of San Pablo was not as affected by the storm 3 years ago, it is however among the least accessible communities in Borongan.
 San Pablo is only accessible by small outrigger boats navigating through a network of small riverways.

 Aside from being remote, San Pablo is also a very small community.
 The school itself is only attended by about 70 students ranging from day-care all the way up to the 6th grade.
 We were welcomed with fresh coconut water, local delicacies, and smiles from kids and parents.
 We were also treated to lunch by Pahungaw Falls.